What exactly is a cash back credit card? Could it really save me money?

 According to personal finance author Carmen Wong Ulrich, [...]

 I am a senior on a fixed income.
-I want a low APR, no annual charge, and any other free incentives I can get.
+I want a low APR, no annual charge, and any other benefits I can get.

-Maybe you're not leading the jet-setting lifestyle depicted in ads for Chase Sapphire and Capital One Venture Card.
+Maybe you're not leading the jet-setting lifestyle depicted in ads for CardName and CardName.
 You still deserve a great rewards credit card that can save you some money on your everyday purchases.

 I found three card offers that may fit your situation:

 AARP Visa Card from Chase.
-This affinity rewards credit card offers [...]
+This affinity rewards credit card offers a few benefits designed in [...]

 I'm 19 and in the military, and I want to start building credit.
 Which credit card would be best?